-In addition to the above laws and regulations, industrial associations and institutions also have their own codes of conducts to regulate the promotion and advertising activities of members.
-These are normally referred as industry benchmarks.
+In addition to the above laws and regulations, industrial associations and institutions also have their own codes of conduct to regulate members' promotion and advertising activities.
+These are normally referred to as industry benchmarks.
 The major self-regulatory codes that regulate medicine advertising include:

 The self-regulatory codes generally apply to the members of the relevant associations, including member organisations and/or individual members.

 For example, the RDPAC Code applies to RDPAC’s member companies (although the annotation of the RDPAC Code further notes that the Code covers all relevant company employees as well as sub-contractors that carry out tasks on behalf of the company).
 The Code of Ethics for Pharmaceutical Enterprises in China in principle applies to its member organisations, including RDPAC and other associations.

 Other self-regulatory codes apply primarily to individual members.
 The Code of Ethics for Licensed Doctors in China applies to licensed physicians, licensed assistant physicians, scholars and health administrative personnel, as well as healthcare institutions and certain other organisations.
 The Code of Professional Ethics for Licensed Pharmacists in China and the Guidance for Application of Code of Professional Ethics for Licensed Pharmacists in China apply to all licensed pharmacists and other pharmaceutical technicians who temporarily perform the duties of licensed pharmacists.